afamzik/alx-pre_course/README.md

-what do you want to know? anyway, lets code.
+My first README in git. what do you want to know? anyway, lets code.